rohan-dalvi1402/Social-Media-Forensics-Disinformation-Tracking/README.md

 - Disinformation campaigns rely heavily on **infrastructure reuse and coordination**, not just content
 - OSINT tools are most effective when combined with **methodical analysis**, not isolated scans
 - Evidence handling, documentation, and ethical awareness are as critical as technical tooling
-- Visualization plays a major role in understanding complex online relationships
+- Visualisation plays a major role in understanding complex online relationships

 ---